GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/09.581-590/08.'Tis-So-Sweet-to-Trust-in-Jesus/docs.md

 ---
+title: |
-title: 588.
-'Tis So Sweet to Trust in Jesus
+    588. 'Tis So Sweet to Trust in Jesus - Church Hymnal 1941
 metadata:
-    description:
+    description: |
-    keywords: Church Hymnal, 'Tis So Sweet to Trust in Jesus, 'Tis so sweet to trust in Jesus, Jesus, Jesus, how I trust Him
+        Church Hymnal 1941 588.
+'Tis So Sweet to Trust in Jesus.
+'Tis so sweet to trust in Jesus, Just to take Him at His word;  Just to rest upon His promise,  Just to know, Thus saith the Lord.
+CHORUS: Jesus, Jesus, how I trust Him!
+How I've proved Him o'er and o'er!
+Jesus, Jesus, precious Jesus!
+O for grace to trust Him more!
+    keywords:  |
+        Church Hymnal 1941, adventhymnals, advent hymnals, 'Tis So Sweet to Trust in Jesus, 'Tis so sweet to trust in Jesus.
+Jesus, Jesus, how I trust Him!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 588. 'TIS SO SWEET TO TRUST IN JESUS
+####  Church Hymnal 1941,

 ```txt
 1.